 - Pituitary dysfunction and deficiencies

-- Hypogonadism (decreased libido, altered menstrual cycles) in adults.
+- Hypogonadism (decreased libido, altered menstrual cycles)

 - Diabetes Insipidus (a disorder of water balance with frequent urination and excessive thirst)

 An endocrinologist, neurosurgeon and neuro-ophthalmologist are often involved in the evaluation.